Bettsy24/lame-dns/README.md

-# Lame DNS
+# Broken DNS

-Lame delegation checking at scale!
+Broken Delegation (Also known as Lame delegation) checking at scale!

 ## Building